-CCWater maintains a Register of Interests, which is freely available to be viewed by the public on request to the Board Secretary of the Council.
+CCWater maintains a Register of Interests, which is freely available to be viewed by the public on request to the Head of Governance and Finance.

 Authority Committees

 The Council had three committees reporting directly to the Board:

 - 1. Audit and Risk Management Committee

 - 2. Finance and Resources Committee

 - 3. Remuneration Committee